Back to: Angular Tutorials For Beginners and Professionals

 Product Details Page:

 The Product Details page shows complete information about a selected product, including pricing, discounts, delivery details, stock availability, highlights, and warranty.
 Product data is loaded using a route resolver, ensuring the page opens only after valid data is available.
-Users can choose a quantity, add the product to the cart, or use the “Buy Now” option, which takes them directly to checkout.
+Users can choose the quantity, add the product to the cart, or use the “Buy Now” option, which directly takes them to checkout.

 Cart Page: